The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 So, now Go, Enjoy and… Learn things!

 ## Latest News
-**The repositories with software and content will be published here between October 10 - 15, 2020.**

-**--> DO NOT DOWNLOAD before October 15!
-We're still uploading and changing software and content!**
+**The repositories of the The GeoStack Project and the project's YouTube Channel are online as of midday, October 14, 2020!**

 - For older news visit the project's [News](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/wiki/News) page!
 - Also, check out the project's [Wiki](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/wiki) and [FAQ](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/wiki/FAQ) pages!